 Review the graph to see what you can learn about exposure of your sensitive user's credentials.
 For example, in this map, you can follow the Logged into by gray arrows to see where Samira signed in with their privileged credentials.
 In this case, Samira's sensitive credentials were saved on the computer REDMOND-WA-DEV.
 Then, see which other users signed in to which computers that created the most exposure and vulnerability.
 You can see this by looking at the Administrator on black arrows to see who has admin privileges on the resource.
 In this example, everyone in the group Contoso All has the ability to access user credentials from that resource.

 Preventative best practices

 It is also recommended that you make sure that no one has unnecessary local administrative permissions.
-In the example, you should check to see if everyone in Contoso All really needs admin rights on REDMOND-WA-DEV.
+In the example, check to see if everyone in Contoso All really needs admin rights on REDMOND-WA-DEV.

 Make sure people only have access to necessary resources.
 In the example, Oscar Posada significantly widens Samira's exposure.
-Is it necessary that he be included in the group Contoso All?
+Is it necessary that they be included in the group Contoso All?
 Are there subgroups that you could create to minimize exposure?

 If activity is not detected during the last two days, the graph does not appear, but the lateral movement path report is still available to provide information about lateral movement paths over the last 60 days.